aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

     1. you were unable to activate the firewall AMI's before stage 2 (step 19)
     2. we were not able to fully activate your account before we were ready to deploy your firewalls
     3. In these cases, simply select the `PBMMAccel-MainStateMachine_sm` in Step Functions and select `Start Execution`

+### 2.5.1.
+Known Installation Issues

+- All releases - During Guardduty deployment, occassionally CloudFormation fails to return a completion signal.
+After the credentials eventually fail (1 hr), the state machine fails.
+As the credentials timed out, we cannot properly cleanup the failed stack.
+You need to manually find the failed stack in the specific account/region, delete it, and then rerun the state machine.
+We have been unable to resolve this issue.
+- Accelerator v1.2.1b may experience a state machine failure when running `Create Config Recorders` due to an `Insufficient Delivery Policy Exception`.
+Simply rerun the State Machine.
+This is resolved in v1.2.2.
+- Standalone Accelerator v1.1.6 and v1.1.7 may experience a state machine failure when attempting to deploy GuardDuty in at least one random region.
+Simply rerun the State Machine.
+This is resolved in v1.1.8.
+- Standalone Accelerator versions prior to v1.1.8 required manual creation of the core ou and moving the Organization Management AWS account into it before running the State Machine.
+If this step is missed, once the SM fails, simply move the Organization Management account into the auto-created core ou and rerun the state machine.
+This is resolved in v1.1.8.
+- For releases prior to v1.2.2 where the home region is not ca-central-1, alb deployments will fail, you need to either: a) remove all alb's from the deployment; or b) after the state machine fails, update the central logging bucket (in the log-archive account) policy with your regions [`elb-account-id`](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html). (i.e. replace `985666609251` with the value for your region)

+## 2.6.
+Post-Installation

-23. The Accelerator installation is complete, but several manual steps remain:
+1. The Accelerator installation is complete, but several manual steps remain:

-    1. recover root passwords for all sub-accounts
+    1. Recover root passwords for all sub-accounts
-    2. enable MFA for **all** IAM users and **all** Organization Management (root) account users
+    2. Enable MFA for **all** IAM users and **all** Organization Management (root) account users
     3. Login to the firewalls and firewall manager appliance and set default passwords
        - Update firewall configuration per your organizations security best practices
-       - manually update firewall configuration to forward all logs to the Accelerator deployed NLB addresses fronting the rsyslog cluster
+       - Manually update firewall configuration to forward all logs to the Accelerator deployed NLB addresses fronting the rsyslog cluster
          - login to each firewall, select `Log Settings`, check `Send logs to syslog`, put the NLB FQDN in the `IP Address/FQDN` field
-       - manually update the firewall configuration to connect perimeter ALB high port flows through to internal account ALB's
+       - Manually update the firewall configuration to connect perimeter ALB high port flows through to internal account ALB's
          - login to each firewall, switch to `FG-traffic` vdom, select `Policies & Objects`, select `Addresses`, Expand `Addresses`
          - Set `Prod1-ALB-FQDN` to point to a reliable sub-account ALB FQDN, this is used for full-path health checks on **_all_** ALB's
          - Set additional `DevX-ALB-FQDN`, `TestX-ALB-FQDN` and `ProdX-ALB-FQDN` to point to workload account ALB FQDNs